tiagosoa/lei-24-s2-1dgh-g073/docs/sprint3/us025/01.requirements-engineering/Readme.md

-# US020 - Registering a Green Space and Its Area
+# US024 - Cancel an Entry in the Agenda

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-As a Green Space Manager (GSM), I want to register a green space (garden, medium-sized park or large-sized park), and its respective area.
+As a Green Space Manager (GSM), I want to Cancel an entry in the Agenda to a specific future date.

 ### 1.2.
 Customer Specifications and Clarifications

 **From the specifications document:**

->	Each skill is characterized only by its name.

->	As long as it is not attributed to a collaborator, access to the skill is exclusive to the employees of the respective organization.
+>	The Agenda is made up of entries that relate to a task (which was previously in the To-Do List), the team that will carry out the task, the vehicles/equipment assigned to the task, expected duration, and the status (Planned, Postponed, Canceled, Done).

 **From the client clarifications:**

-> **Question:** Can the skill be immediately attributed to a collaborator?
+> **Question:** When a task is cancelled, is it possible to put it back on the agenda again later?
 >
-> **Answer:** No. The skill is to be created only.
+> **Answer:** Yes.

-> **Question:** What data is necessary to create a skill?
+> **Question:** When we cancel a task, do we move it again to the To-Do List?
 >
-> **Answer:** At the moment, the skill is only a name.
+> **Answer:** No.

 ### 1.3.
 Acceptance Criteria

-* **AC1:** The system should provide options to specify the type of green space: garden, medium-sized park, or large-sized park.
-* **AC2:** When creating a skill with a name that already exists, the system must reject such operation and the user must be able to modify the typed name.
-* **AC3:** A skill name can’t have special characters or digits.
+* **AC1:** A cancelled task should not be deleted but rather change its state.

 ### 1.4.
 Found out Dependencies

-* n/a
+* There is a dependency on "US022 - Add an entry to the Agenda", as there must be at least one entry in the Agenda to cancel it.

 ### 1.5 Input and Output Data

 **Input Data:**

 * Selected data:
-    * type of green space

-* Typed data:
-    * green space area
+  * the entry to cancel

 **Output Data:**